 - Using peer review effectively in a Writing flag course.

-- Using case studies or other techniques for teaching students to think critically about ethical problems in a course carrying an Ethics and Leadership flag.
+- Using case studies or other techniques for teaching students to think critically about ethical problems in a course carrying an Ethics flag.

 - Handling difficult discussions about racial or religious differences for a course carrying the Cultural Diversity or Global Cultures flag.